jakubboucek/docker-lamp-devstack/README.md

 - [`Step Debugger`](https://xdebug.org/docs/step_debug)
 - [`Tracing`](https://xdebug.org/docs/trace)

-Profiler a Tracing outputs are saved to `/var/www/html/log` directry inside Container.
+Profiler a Tracing outputs are saved to `/var/www/html/log` directory inside Container.
 Thats means the output files are propagated to the Host to `log/` directory (this directory must be manually created first).

 You can change output directory through Environment variable `XDEBUG_CONFIG` with `output_dir` parameter.